 - a.
-Preparing an individual to obtain or retain employment, such as preparing a resume or job application, interviewing skills, instruction in work place expectations, and life skills training. - b.
-Substance abuse treatment, mental health treatment, or rehabilitation activities.

-Treatment or rehabilitation services can include residential treatment, group or individual therapy, support group, or participation in Alcoholics Anonymous, and Narcotics Anonymous.
+Preparing an individual to obtain or retain employment, such as preparing a resume or job application, interviewing skills, instruction in work place expectations, and life skills training. - Substance abuse treatment, mental health treatment, or rehabilitation activities.
+Treatment or rehabilitation services can include residential treatment, group or individual therapy, support group, or participation in Alcoholics Anonymous, and Narcotics Anonymous. - c.
+On a case-by-case basis, domestic abuse services that address barriers to employment.